 - Is it a differentiator that will give your company a strategic edge over the competition?

 Once you start justifying each expense in your retail budget with the above questions, the choices become simple.

 Step One: Reverse Engineer Your Business Goals for 2020

 Although the end-goals of retail businesses tend to remain consistent and are financially driven, the objectives and strategies on how the company gets there can shift each year.
 Determine where the most pressing priorities lie for the overall company and key departments.
 Make sure you’re in the know on what each department is pitching for the next year, what the market tendencies are, and what really applies to your business and translates into direct profit.

 This new age of retail has forced retail companies to become data harnessing centers first.
 The times demand that the technology you use and build becomes your competitive differentiator.
+And 2020 has proved that once again.
+With COVID further accelerating the shift to eCommerce, brands and retailers that could quickly pivot to a unified digital-first approach won big while those who couldn’t were vanquished.
 Leveraging tech investments for retail growth is not easy with all the noise and options available, but retailers who have managed to be competitive on this front are reaping heavy rewards.